agersant/crystal/docs/api/script/thread_join.md

 # Thread:join

 Blocks this thread until a specific thread runs to completion or stops.
-If the thread to wait on is already dead, this function is not blocking.
+If the thread to wait on is already dead, this function returns immediately.

+{: .note}
+Calling `current_thread:join(b)` is equivalent to calling `b:block()`.

 ## Usage